sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 All logs include the following elements:

 - Date and time of entry
-- Identity of entity making log entry
+- Identity of entity making log entry (when applicable)
 - Description of the entry

 ### 5.4.2.Frequency of Processing Log